 Program Application Packet

-The Upward Bound Math and Science program is designed to strengthen the math and science skills of participating students.
-The goal of the program is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in math and science—and, ultimately, careers in the math and science profession.
+The Upward Bound Math and Science program is designed to strengthen the math and science skills of participating high school students.
+The services goal of the program is to help students recognize and develop their potential to excel in math and science and to encourage them to pursue postsecondary degrees in these fields and professions.

 After School Tutoring and Mentoring Program